jamiebullock/k-means/README.md

 k-means is a simple C library for k-means clustering

+## Limitations

+This code currently assumes a 2-dimensional dataset scaled to the range -6..6.
+This will be revised in a future version.

 ## Portability

 The code in this directory has been written to conform to the ANSI C99 standard.